hoangduytran/blender-manual/manual/editors/3dview/display/shading.rst

 .. _bpy.types.View3DShading.wireframe_color_type:

 Wire Color
-   How the wireframes are colored.
-This affects the object outline, wireframe overlay, and wireframe shading mode.
+   How wireframes are colored.
+This affects the Wireframe shading mode and overlay.

-   :Single:
+   :Theme:
-      All objects get shaded using the same single color.
+      Use the *Active Object*, *Wire*, or *Wire Edit* :doc:`theme color </editors/preferences/themes>` based on the object's current state.
    :Object:
       Use the color from the object's
       :ref:`Viewport Display <properties-object-viewport-display>` settings.